Trees for Cities

-Trees for Cities is a UK charity which aims to plant urban trees and create greener cities.
-Since 1993, the organisation has reported that 125,000 volunteers have planted over 1,200,000 urban trees in parks, streets, woodlands, schools, hospitals and housing estates.
-The charity also runs the Edible Playgrounds programme, which aims to inspire school children to grow and eat healthy food.
+Trees for Cities is a UK charity which empowers people to plant and establish trees in urban areas.
+Since 1993, the organisation has engaged over 260,000 people to plant over 1,900,000 urban trees in parks, streets, woodlands, schools, hospitals and housing estates.

+The charity also runs the Edible Playgrounds programme, which inspires school children to grow and eat healthy food.

 History

 Trees for Cities was founded in 1993 by a group of four friends: Jake Kempston, Belinda Winder, Jane Bruton and Julian Blake.
 For the first five or so years, the charity raised funds through its well-known parties.
 The charity was initially called Trees for London with the charitable objectives to "advance the education of the public in the appreciation of trees and their amenity value, and in furtherance of this the planting and protection of trees everywhere, and in particular inner city areas".
 In 2003, the charity changed its name to Trees for Cities to reflect a growth in activities in cities across the UK and across the globe.

 In 2009, Sharon Johnson replaced Graham Simmonds as Chief Executive.
-She was succeeded as Chief Executive by David J. Elliott in 2016.
+She was succeeded as Chief Executive by David J. Elliott in 2016, who was then succeeded by Kate Sheldon in 2023.

 The charity has a history of unusual office locations.
 Originally based on HMS Belfast, the charity now operates from Prince Consort Lodge, a Grade II listed building located in Kennington Park, Kennington, in the London Borough of Lambeth, England.
 It also has offices in Whitacre Mews, Kennington, London.